MagedSaeed/magedsaeed.github.io/md_posts/DeepSeek Made Simple/post.md

 However, it wasn't all perfect.
 R1-Zero had its own downsides too: its outputs could be hard to read, it would sometimes mix different languages in the same response (imagine getting a math solution that randomly switches between English and Chinese!), and its formatting wasn't always user-friendly.
 Think of it like a brilliant but slightly chaotic professor who solves problems brilliantly but writes their solutions in a way that only they can fully understand.

 These limitations led the team to develop a more refined version, the R1 version with the above described pipeline (in Figure 3).
 But R1-Zero proved something important: pure reinforcement learning can teach a model to reason, and sometimes, just letting an AI figure things out on its own leads to surprisingly near-human behaviors.

-## Building DeepSeek-R1

-Discussing in further details, they start by fine-tuning DeepSeek-V3-base with data they called cold start data.
-This data consists of thousands of high-quality SFT data.
-The reasoning SFT data was collected via few-shot prompting with long CoT DeepSeek-R1-Zero.
-The generated samples undergone verification steps extending to human annotators to maintain a high quality constraints.
-This seems to play a major role in giving the model an overview of SFT data settings, beside, of course, its important role of maintaining stable fine-tuning for the upcoming phases alternating between SFT and reasoning setups.

-After this initial training, they moved on to the reinforcement learning phase, but with a twist.
-They added a new type of reward - a language consistency reward.
-Why?
-Because they noticed R1-Zero had a habit of mixing languages.
-This new reward encouraged the model to stick to one language and follow a specific format throughout its response.
-Sure, this slightly reduced the model's raw performance, but it made the outputs much more readable and user-friendly.

-Once the first round of RL training converged (meaning the model got really good at reasoning), they used this improved model to generate new training data.
-But they were picky about it - they only kept the best responses, filtering out anything with mixed languages, overly long paragraphs, or messy code blocks.
-They combined this with some regular language tasks (like writing and answering questions) to create a more well-rounded training set.

-This iterative approach paid off.
-The final model, DeepSeek-R1, almost maintains all the impressive reasoning capabilities of R1-Zero but presents its solutions in a much more user-friendly way.
-It's like taking that brilliant but chaotic professor and teaching them how to explain things clearly to their students!

 # DeepSeek V3